lostandfound.io

 I’m a visiting student and depend on my travel adapters to keep my devices charged, especially when I’m hopping between meetings.
 I realized they were gone after leaving a bookstore near the Oregon State Capitol, around 7:20 PM today.
 I had them tucked in a small gray zip pouch in the outer pocket of my backpack, and I remember putting the pouch down on a chair outside the cafe there.
 If anyone found them, I’d appreciate it being returned to their rightful owner.

-near the Oregon State Capitol steps on Court Street 21 days ago
+near the Oregon State Capitol steps on Court Street about 2 months ago

 lost E